zaheerm/cerbero/README.md

 We like collaboration and hope the use of cerbero to build OpenWebRTC will be mutually beneficial. *All real cerbero changes are being submitted upstream!*

+## Building in docker

+Once you have docker installed, do a: docker build .

+Currently the windows build fails on gst-plugins-bad ext/dtls due to X509_NAME being declared by mingw as well as openssl.